 This meetup is focused on sharing knowledge about ZIO and functional Scala, as well as connecting Scala developers with the resources and expertise they need to excel in their careers.
 The group is intended for individuals who are interested in learning how functional Scala can be used to solve complex challenges in today’s business world.
 If you are a Scala developer who wants to learn more about functional Scala and connect with others in the community, this group is for you.

-This group is focused on the various components that make up a full stack application running at scale, including programming languages, message buses, compute clusters, storage systems, caches and in-memory grids, APIs, devops, and more.
+This group is focused on the various components that make up a full stack application running at scale, including programming languages, message buses, compute clusters, storage systems and optimize SQL queries, caches and in-memory grids, APIs, devops, and more.
 The group aims to bring together individuals who are interested in using best practices in software engineering to build and maintain applications that serve users, often in the millions, across mobile devices and data centers.
 If you are interested in Thoughtful Software Engineering and want to connect with others in the community, this group is for you.

 AI/ Machine Learning